kyverno/policies/README.md

 * String values do not need to be quoted nor do values which contain JMESPath expressions such as `{{request.operation}}`.
 The exception is if a field's value is *only* such an expression.
 In those cases, the JMESPath expression needs to be double quoted.

+* Create the `artifacthub-pkg.yml` file in the same directory as your policy.
+See the Artifact Hub section below for more details on its contents.

+* A dedicated folder must be created for each policy.

+* The folder must be named the same as the policy.

+* Use dashes for folder name and policy name instead of underscores.

 Once your policy is written within these guidelines and tested, please open a standard PR against the `main` branch of kyverno/policies.
 In order for a policy to make it to the website's [policies page](https://kyverno.io/policies/), it must first be committed to the `main` branch in this repo.
 Following that, an administrator will render these policies to produce Markdown files in a second PR.
 You do not need to worry about this process, however.

 In order to streamline the process, the beginning "stub" of a ClusterPolicy resource is provided below with an example of how especially the annotations should be completed.
 Be sure to check the documentation and other sample policies as there is no guarantee this below stub is up to date.